Volvo Recalls 79,000 Cars and SUVS for Defects in the Seat Belts They Invented

 As with many of these cases, though, I wonder how all this happened in the first place.
 How did the faulty pins make it all the way through quality-assurance procedures and crash tests without discovery?
 Per Volvo spokesman Jim Nichols, "[They] expect very few will need any repair."
 This suggests a bad batch may have snuck through during manufacturing, and by responding with both rigorous inspections and replacements, the company may reduce or even eliminate the possibility of injury and/or casualty from the defect.

 One auto journal that reported on this recall suggests that "[It] proves we're all human and nobody's perfect."
-I get that an auto news reporter may want to be careful about condemning automakers, I'm not sure that it's okay to serve up bromides about a nationwide safety recall.
-This particular defect might pass without making waves, and I'll keep my fingers, toes, and eyes crossed that it does precisely that.
-Swap the pin and drive away, safe and sound.
+I get that an auto news reporter may want to be careful about condemning automakers, but I'm not sure about serving up platitudes related to a nationwide safety recall.
+This particular defect might pass without making waves—swap the pin and drive away, safe and sound.
 But the fact is that pin has created a potentially-lethal situation, and that merits at least a wagged finger instead of shrugged shoulders.
 Volvo invented this technology and was the first to incorporate it, and many motorists have cause for gratitude whether they know that history or not.
 It behooves the (Chinese-owned) Swedish manufacturer to maintain the quality control and safety innovation for which it is acclaimed.